jiangtao69039/pg_parser_java/README.md

 **For local build (without Docker):**
  * make
  * gcc
- * protoc (for regenerating protobuf classes,sudo apt install protobuf-compiler)
+ * protoc ( 3.21.12 for regenerating protobuf classes,sudo apt install protobuf-compiler, and protoc --version is same with protobuf-java in pom.xml)

 **For Docker build (recommended):**
  * docker